-From 30 October to 11 December 2013, a series of interviews was conducted with 20 participants drawn from Timorese government officials and from staff members of ILO.
-The interviewees stated consistently that the 'embedded approach' confers a spectrum of advantages at the project level that are directly 'felt' and valued by stakeholders.
-In their accounts of institutional development and professional growth, staff cited the 'one project, one team' configuration as both the causal starting point in the capacity building process, as well as a key 'enabling factor' in the realization of sustainable gains (see Box 7).

-Box 8: Voices from Timor-Leste - Ten Tangible Advantages of an embedded approach
+From 30 October to 11 December 2013 a series of interviews was conducted with 20 participants drawn from Timorese government officials and from ILO staff members.
+The interviewees stated consistently that the 'embedded approach' confers a spectrum of advantages at project level that are directly 'felt' and valued by stakeholders.
+In their accounts of institutional development and professional growth, staff cited the 'one project, one team' configuration as both the causal starting point in the capacitybuilding process, and a key 'enabling factor' in the realization of sustainable gains (see Box 7).
+BOX 8: Voices from Timor-Leste - Ten Tangible Advantages of an embedded approach